Chromatic Numbers of Exact Distance Graphs: Introduction and Main Results

 \begin{theo}[Ne\v{s}et\v{r}il \& Ossona de Mendez {\cite[Theorem~11.7]{NOdM12}}] \mbox{}\\* Let $\mathcal{K}$ be a class of graphs with bounded expansion and let~$p$ be an odd positive integer.
 Then there exists a constant $M=M(\mathcal{K},p)$ such that for every graph $G\in\mathcal{K}$ with odd girth at least $p+1$ we have $\chi(\epp{G}{p})\le M$. \end{theo}

-Theorem~\ref{thm2}\,(a) and its general version Theorem~\ref{thm3}\,(a) are quite surprising, since the exact distance graphs $\edp{G}{p}$ of a planar graph~$G$ can be very dense.
+Theorem~\ref{thm3}\,(a) is quite surprising, since already for planar graphs~$G$, the exact distance graphs $\edp{G}{p}$ can be very dense.
 To see this, for $i\ge2$ let $L_i$ be obtained from the complete graph~$K_4$ by subdividing each edge $i-1$ times (i.e.\ by replacing each edge by a path of length~$i$).
 For $k\ge1$, form $L_{i,k}$ by adding four sets of~$k$ new vertices to~$L_i$ and joining all $k$ vertices in the same set to one of the vertices of degree three in~$L_i$.
 See Figure~\ref{four} for a sketch of $L_{1,k}$.